MagicFeatures – Old School Features for Your Phone

 Yet another nice touch is MagicFeatures ability to record your conversation – just make sure it's legal to do so in your area.
 In some places, both parties have to agree to record a conversation, while in others only one party's consent is required.
 If you have the need (and consent), you can just dial *** at any time in the conversation to begin recording the conversation.
 MagicFeatures will continue recording until you hang up.
 Note that this feature only works if you are using one of the original (silver) magicJacks.
 It will not work with a magicJack Plus.
 If necessary, you can have MagicFeatures sound a “two party beep tone” while recording, which may be required in some locations.
 See the picture above, which shows the Call Recording section of the MagicFeatures dashboard.
 In it, you can also have MagicFeatures record all conversations made or received through your magicJack.
 Once you've made the recording, you'll be able to play it back using by clicking on the “View/Play” button in the dashboard.

-MagicJack lets you decide how long your phone should ring before it goes to voicemail – a handy feature if you have your own answering machine, fax machine, or if you're just slow getting to the phone.
+Your magicJack lets you decide how long your phone should ring before it goes to voicemail.
+It's a handy feature if you want your own answering machine or fax machine to pick up on the call, or if you're just slow getting to the phone.
 MagicFeatures also lets you address having your own answering or fax machine by letting you double up on the rings.
 Simply put a check mark in the dashboard to make your phone ring double time, as shown below.
-That is, it will ring once every 3 seconds rather than the normal one ring every 6 seconds.
+That is, it will ring once every 3 seconds rather than the normal ring every 6 seconds.
 The MagicFeatures solution isn't as elegant as magicJack's, but I thought I'd include it here in the interest of being complete.

 Do you have a question or comment about the old school features offered by MagicFeatures?
 Drop a note in the comment box below and put it out there for all to see!
 You may find the answer you're looking for – or perhaps you'll hear from another sympathetic user.